 The castle had walls 8/10 feet thick enclosing a two-storey hall, two circular towers and large gatehouse with heavy doors and a portcullis.
 This was an impressive structure, though only one side of it still survives.
 It was occupied until the early 18th century and is now looked after by Historic Scotland.

 Closeburn Castle is a tower house, probably of the 14th century, but possibly older, and is one of the oldest continually inhabited houses in Scotland.
-The castle is 1km east of the village of Trigony, unfortunately it is not open to the public, and is now privately owned.
-Although there is a walk from the hotel that takes you past the castle.
+The castle is 1km east of the village of Closeburn and roughly 2 km from Trigony, It is open the public for private house tours and rather special ghostly tours, £50 per tour 2 hours long approx. advance booking is essential, please ring Maria on 07440157979.

 The Castle was and is now owned by the Kirkpatrick family, who were granted the lands of Closeburn in 1232.
 The tower house of the Castle was probably built in the late 14th century, although some sources give a date as early as 1180.
 Sir Roger Kirkpatrick was with Robert the Bruce at Dumfries in 1306.
 The son of Sir Roger also of the same name, commanded a force which recaptured Caerlaverock castle from the English in 1355.
 He was then murdered by Sir James Lindsay at Caerlaverock in 1357!